docker/docs/engine/installation/linux/docker-ee/oracle.md

 ### Docker EE repository URL

 To install Docker Enterprise Edition (Docker EE), you need to know the Docker EE repository URL associated with your trial or subscription.
-To get this information:
+These instructions work for Docker EE for Oracle Linux and for Docker EE for Linux, which includes access to Docker EE for all Linux distributions.To get this information:

 - Go to [https://store.docker.com/my-content](https://store.docker.com/my-content).
 - Choose **Get Details** / **Setup Instructions** within the